cybergarage/puzzledb-go/doc/spec/coordinator-store-spec.md

 </tbody>
 </table>

+The value of the coordinator store object is encoded and decoded in CBOR format as standard.

 ## Key Header Specification

 The key header is a 2-byte header that is prepended to every key in the key-value store.
 The key header is defined as follows: